AminSallah/Flow.Launcher.Plugin.Notion/README.md

      - Select a page to link a created page to it by pressing `Enter` or use `Mouse Down`
      - Open the page in Notion by pressing `Ctrl + Enter` or `Ctrl + Mouse Down`

+    ## `c + [link]`
+    If the database has more than one url or media files property, the result list would contain names of these properties to choose from.
+In the case where the database has only one url or media files property, the plugin would automatically choose it.
+     Use character `[` to start typing a link you can close the square brackets to continue typing the page name or keep it opened, captured link should be appear under the page name.

     ## `c + page details + #`

    If the database has more than one multi-selection property, the result list would contain names of these properties to choose from.
 In the case where the database has only one multi-select property, the plugin would automatically choose it and display all available tags (non-clickable).
 You can choose options by using `# + optionName`: